 We've all learned a lot through the last 18 months of the pandemic.
 In particular, the increasing vaccination rates in Western Europe and in countries around the world are changing the impact of corona on everyday life.
 Here's what your family needs to keep in mind now to host an au pair:

 1. Start the stay with everyone healthy - use testing resources to be sure

-No one wants to infect other people (or get infected themselves).
-To start on a clear and secure basis in the new situation of an au pair stay, it makes sense to have a coronavirus test right at the beginning of the shared time together.
+It makes very good sense for everyone (your au pair and family members) to do a coronavirus test right at the beginning of the shared time together.
 This way you as the host family know that your new temporary family member is not bringing an infection into the household.
 And the au pair has the same important knowledge.
 Testing in many countries is now widely available.
 And quick-tests can also be purchased online and used at home fairly inexpensively.

 If your new au pair needs to cross borders to get to your home, she or he will probably be required to present test results, whether an antigen quick test or the more rigorous PCR test.
 In any case, organise a plan for testing with your au pair as part of the preparation for the upcoming stay and carry it out together.

 - Where and when will the au pair be tested?

 - How will your family be tested?